psganesh/TestNotes/AWS_Notes.md

   - Use lambda in following ways:
     - As an event driven compute service where AWS Lambda runs your code in response to events.
     - As a compute service to run your code in response to HTTP requests using Amazon API gateway or API calls made during AWS SDKs.
-  - Lambda scales out (not up) automatically. (can have/run millions of functions in parallel but if run out of memory you need to update the amount of memory lambda using)
+  - Lambda scales out (not up) automatically. (can have/run millions of functions in parallel but if run out of memory you need to update the amount of memory lambda using) (in other words, you can have many many concurrent functions running at once)
   - Lambda functions are independent, 1 event = 1 function
   - Lambda is server-less
   - Know what services are server-less ! (things like Lambda, Gateway, S3, DynamoDB etc.., not RDS)
   - Lambda functions can trigger other lambda functions, 1 event = x functions if function trigger other functions
   - AWS X-ray allows to debug
   - Lambda can do things globally. (for e.g. used to backup S3 buckets to other S3 buckets)
-  - Know your trigger.
+  - Know your triggers. (memorize the list triggers that can be configured like S3, SNS and etc) - exam?
 # API Gateway
   - Think Waiters in hotel to serve food.
 (Customer -> waiter -> chef)
   - has caching capabilities